AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/course-introduction.md

 You can click on <a href="https://nice-consonant.glitch.me/" target="_blank">this link</a> to see a live preview.
 Choose "Our Products" in the menu to see the product page.

 We chose Chico’s site as our model because it offers a collection of features we commonly see on popular websites today.
-It was built entirely using ABC.
+It was built entirely using AMP.
 Over the course of these lessons, you’re going to build this site from scratch.
 [/filter]